tomi-sarpola-nortal/n-medi-hub-fb/docs/app_req_implementation_plans/REQ-A2.2-Provide-Dentist-ID-&-OTP-implementation_plan.md

 # Implementation Plan Templates for Dentist Portal

 ## REQ-A2.2: Provide Dentist ID & OTP
+For getting the OTP & Dentist ID to the dentist, either through e-mail or via letter, the same features as in Dentist Migration are used

 ### Task 1: Repository & Data Layer Setup
 **Prompt for AI:**